-- 1. These results are provisional and subject to revision. - 2.
+- 1. Modelled results are provisional and subject to revision. - 2.
 All estimates are subject to uncertainty, given that a sample is only part of the wider population.
+Therefore, caution should be taken in over-interpreting any small movements in the latest trends.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
 A credible interval gives an indication of the uncertainty of an estimate from data analysis.
-95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 3.
+The 95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval. - 3.
 Official reported estimates are plotted at a reference point believed to be most representative of the given week.
 To improve stability in the modelling while maintaining relative timeliness of estimates, the official estimates that are reported here are based on the midpoint of the reference week. - 4.
 Official estimates (Figure 1a) should be used to understand the positivity rate for a single point in time.
 This is based on the modelled estimate for the latest week and is the best and most stable estimate and is used in all previous outputs.
 The modelled estimate (Figure 1b) is more suited to understand the recent trend.
 This is because the model is regularly updated to include new test results and smooths the trend over time.